TheSpaghettiDetective/obico-server/website/docs/user-guides/first_layer_ai/nozzle-camera-configuration-octoprint.md

 ## Required Hardware:
 A nozzle camera that provides an up-close view of your 3D printers’ nozzle.

+A nozzle camera is a specialized web camera.
+Nozzle cameras are much smaller than traditional webcams allowing them to get an up-close view of the 3D printer nozzle and the print.
+With a nozzle camera configured with your 3D printer, you can enable Nozzle Ninja, Obico's first layer AI, to watch your first layer for various types of print issues including over-extrusion, under-extrusion, poor bed adhesion and more.

 ### Recommended Cameras